fostrwski/breedaholic/README.md

 # `Breedaholic 🐶`

-This web application helps you find the dog breed you're looking for!
+This online dog encyclopedia helps you find the dog breed you're looking for!

 🔴 Live application: https://breedaholic.netlify.app